Harry Potter (character): Reception

+On the other hand, he has received criticism.
+In 2010, he was voted the 35th "Worst Briton" in Channel 4's "100 Worst Britons We Love to Hate" programme.
+In The Irish Times, Ed Power called Harry an "anointed cherub" who is "told he is special from the very outset" before he has any "winning attributes".
+Power said Harry is "celebrated as an overachiever before he's achieved anything".
+Lannah Marshall called Harry "a bland character".
+She further described him as "an audience surrogate, or what I call a 'puppet protagonist'.
+A puppet protagonist is a main character with dull, limited personality, enabling the audience to step inside the role and use their imagination to fill in the rest.

 Despite blowback from some Christian fundamentalists critical of Rowling's usage of witchcraft and magic in the series, other Christian critics, including Rev. John Killinger, have argued that Potter is a Christ figure in the series.
 Killinger opined in 2002 that "J.K.
 Rowling has written the Christ story of the 21st century, and it's wonderful that she has attained such a magnificent following worldwide."
 He noted several allusions to Jesus in Potter's character arcs in Philosopher's Stone and Chamber of Secrets.
 Rowling herself later admitted that the Gospel story inspired that of Harry Potter, especially with his ultimate sacrifice in Deathly Hallows and apparent death before returning to defeat Voldemort once and for all.

 In popular culture

-According to halloweenonline.com, Harry Potter sets were the fifth-best selling Halloween costume of 2005.
-In addition, wizard rock bands like Harry and the Potters and others regularly dress up in the style of Harry Potter, sporting painted forehead scars, black wigs, and round bottle top glasses.
+Wizard rock bands like Harry and the Potters dress up like Harry Potter, sporting painted forehead scars, black wigs, and round bottle top glasses.
 Wizard rock is a musical movement dating from 2002 that consists of at least 200 bands made up of young musicians, playing songs about Harry Potter.
 The movement started in Massachusetts with the band Harry and the Potters, who cosplay as Harry during live performances.